emirhanboge/TitleCraft/README.md

 # TitleCraft: Academic Title Generator

-This project aims to download papers from Arxiv based on specified topics, preprocess the paper summaries, and train a T5 model to generate titles for the papers.
+This project aims to get abstracts and titles of academic from Arxiv based on specified topics, preprocess the abstracts, and train a T5 model to generate titles for the papers.
 The project also provides functionalities to load a pre-trained model and generate titles for new summaries.

 ## Installation